Everyone Will Know Your Name by Saturday.

 This policy allows us to keep the room small and the experience thoughtfully planned for everyone attending.

-The counselors you meet in that room have a way of sticking around.
+The counselors you meet in this room have a way of sticking around.

-They'll still know your name- and still be checking in on you- come December.
+They'll still know your name- and still be checking in on you- when December rolls around.

 -Krista